-How to Reward Your Horse and Reinforce his Behaviors
+How to Reward Your Horse and Reinforce Their Behaviors

 With so many horse training methods being promoted, it’s hard to know which is the best for you and your horse.
 Here’s what I know – there are some training methods that make me cringe, and then there are others that don’t make me cringe.
 What’s the difference for me?
 It’s how much stress is placed on your horse, and if the training is based on fear or learning.

 Some horse training techniques to think about.